 *Applies to miles, points, kilometers, and avios earned through participating airline frequent-flyer programs unless otherwise indicated.

-Breaking down the value of Marriott’s new travel packages, you need to take into account that Marriott Rewards members receive the 5th night free on award redemptions, so you only need to factor in the cost of staying six nights on points.
-You’ll also receive an additional 5,000 miles for every 60,000 points transferred to airline partners, for a total of 25,000 miles.
+Breaking down the value of Marriott’s new travel packages, you need to take into account that Marriott Bonvoy members receive the 5th night free on award redemptions, so you only need to factor in the cost of staying six nights on points.
+You’ll also receive an additional 5,000 miles for every 60,000 Bonvoy points transferred to airline partners, for a total of 25,000 miles.
 To demonstrate, we’ll pull apart a few Category 6 Hotel & Air redemptions.

 Category 6 | 7 Night + 50K Miles: 435,000 Rewards Points